ml5js/ml5-website-v01/docs/examples-lstm.md

 This example is built with p5.js.

-You can train your own models following [this tutorial](https://github.com/ml5js/ml5-data-and-training/tree/master/training/lstm).
-More on this soon!
+You can train your own models following [this tutorial](/docs/training-lstm).

 ## Demo